Skip to content Skip to footer

 You have the right to represent yourself, but it’s strongly inadvisable.
 Criminal law is complex, and prosecutors are experienced lawyers.
 Without legal training, you risk making mistakes that could result in conviction, harsher sentences, or permanent criminal records.
 Even for seemingly minor charges, a lawyer can often achieve outcomes that self-represented individuals cannot.

 Duty counsel are lawyers provided by Legal Aid Ontario who offer free summary legal advice and representation for bail hearings.
-However, duty counsel have limited time and resources and typically cannot provide the same level of attention, investigation, and advocacy as a retained lawyer.
+However, duty counsel has limited time and resources and typically cannot provide the same level of attention, investigation, and advocacy as a retained lawyer.
 A retained lawyer works exclusively for you, develops a comprehensive defence strategy, and sees your case through from start to finish.

 Legal fees vary depending on the complexity of the case, whether it proceeds to trial, and the amount of work required.
 During your free consultation, I’ll provide you with a clear fee structure based on your specific situation.
 I believe in transparent, upfront pricing so there are no surprises.
 Many clients find that investing in experienced legal representation saves money in the long run by avoiding convictions, jail time, and long-term consequences.